pkirlin/cs142-f22-inclass/src/lab8/questions.md

 __Draw this on a separate sheet of paper.__

-- How many total calls, including the first one, are there to the Fibonacci function in your diagram?
+- How many total calls, including the first one, are there to the factorial function in your diagram?
 In other words, when you call fact(4), how many times is the fact function called (including the initial call)?